NoxNovus/UW-CSE-Courses/index.md

 ## Who are you?

-Hi, my name's Rich.
+Hi, my name is Rich.

 I am an undergraduate student studying computer science at the University of Washington's Paul G. Allen School of Computer Science and Engineering.
-I have taken quite a few courses in CSE here, and heard a lot about most of the other courses that I have not taken personally (or taken yet!)
+I have taken quite a few courses in CSE here, and heard a lot about most of the other courses that I have not taken personally (or taken yet!) from a wide variety of friends who have taken such courses.

 ## What is this website?